-The TOR describe the objectives of the peer review and the process which the peer review will follow, including the handling of any confidential information (see below).
+The TOR describe the objectives and scope of the peer review as well as the process which the peer review will follow, including the handling of any confidential information (see below).
 Review and approval of the TOR is the responsibility of the SCSI.